scher200/dosd/README.md

 ### DIND OPEN SWARM DEPLOYER

 Ever needed more than one swarm on you system.
 YESSS!!!

 Deploy a whole swarm project in a docker container, or as many as you can handle.

 *DOSD* is a small project that brings a swarm project to live within a docker container.
-It is based on the [DIND Swarm](https://hub.docker.com/r/dockerswarm/dind/) This give you all flexiblity to test out any kind of swarm project in one command and let's you delete it just as easy again.
+It is based on the [DIND Swarm](https://hub.docker.com/r/dockerswarm/dind/)

+This gives you all flexiblity to test out any kind of swarm project in one command and let's you delete it just as easy again.

 The standard run gives you OpenFaas wrapped in a single container, I told you, have fun!!

 ## RUN